England. Change location

 Day school

-There’s no additional cost for this, but you must pay for travel.
+There’s no additional cost for the school, but you must pay for travel.

-Cisco instructors run the day schools (offered at a range of UK venues and on various dates), which provide practical experience with Cisco Networking technologies.
-Your work during the school will link to your end-of-module assessment.
+Cisco instructors run the day schools (offered at a range of UK venues and on various dates during March and April).
+The school provides practical experience with Cisco Networking technologies, and your work during the school will link to your end-of-module assessment.

 Instructions for booking will be on the module website.